Johor: Administrative divisions

 Johor is divided into ten districts (daerah), 103 mukims and 16 local governments.
 There are district officers for each district and a village head person (known as a ketua kampung or penghulu) for each village in the district.
-Before the British arrival, Johor was run by a group of relatives and friends of the Sultan.
+Before the British arrival, Johor was run by a group of relatives and friends of the sultan.
 A more organised administration was developed in the treaty of friendship with Great Britain in 1885.
-A British Resident began to be accepted in 1914 when the state became part of the UMS.
-With the transformation into a British-style administration, more Europeans were appointed into the administration with their role expanding from advising on financial matters to modern administration guidance.
+A British Resident began to be accepted in 1914 when the state became an Unfederated Malay State (UMS).
+With the transformation into British-style administration, more Europeans were appointed into the administration with their role expanding from advising on financial matters to modern administration guidance.
 Malay state commissioners worked alongside British district officers, known in Johor as "Assistant Advisers".
 When the post of the Resident of the UMS was abolished, other European-held posts in the administration were replaced with locals.
 As in the rest of Malaysia, the local government comes under the purview of the state government.

 Security

 The Ninth Schedule of the Constitution of Malaysia states that the Malaysian federal government is solely responsible for foreign policy and military forces in the country.
 However, Johor has a private army, the only state to do so.
-The retention of the army was one of the stipulations in 1946 that Johor made when it participated in the Federation of Malaya.
-This army, the Royal Johor Military Force (Askar Timbalan Setia Negeri Johor), has since 1886 served as the protector of the Johor monarchs.
+The retention of the army was one of the stipulations Johor made in 1946 when it participated in the Federation of Malaya.
+This army, the Royal Johor Military Force (Askar Timbalan Setia Negeri Johor), has served as the protector of the Johor monarchs since 1886.
 It is one of the oldest military units in present-day Malaysia and had a significant historical role in the suppression of the 1915 Singapore Mutiny and served in both World Wars.